Environmental Assessment

 PTFE, commercialized under the brand name of Teflon, is a household name.

-Where are PFASs Used?
+Where are PFAS Chemicals Used?

 • Electronics;